Bowel cancer

 Diet

 Diet plays an important role in bowel health.
-Diets high in red or processed meat have been linked to a higher risk of bowel cancer, while diets rich in fruit, vegetables, whole grains, and fiber are associated with a lower risk.
+Diets high in red or processed meat have been linked to a higher risk of bowel cancer, while diets rich in fruit, vegetables, whole grains, and fibre are associated with a lower risk.

 Making small, sustainable changes to your diet, such as eating less red and processed meat, can benefit your bowel health and your overall wellbeing.